haseeb-heaven/auto-filer-pro/README.md

 - Data reading and viewing
 - Data finding using AI and language processing capabilities
 - Speech recognition tool for hands-free operation

-- OpenAI API Key Setup
+## OpenAI API Key Setup

 To use AI AutoFiler Pro, you will need an OpenAI API key.
 Here's a quick overview of how to set up your OpenAI API key on different operating systems:

 - `macOS` or `Linux` with bash: Add export `OPENAI_API_KEY=YOUR_API_KEY_HERE` to your ~/.bash_profile.
 - `Windows` with Command Prompt: Create a batch file that sets the `OPENAI_API_KEY` environment variable, then run it.
-Windows with PowerShell: Add $env:OPENAI_API_KEY = "YOUR_API_KEY_HERE" to your PowerShell profile.
+Windows with PowerShell: Add $env:OPENAI_API_KEY = "YOUR_API_KEY_HERE" to your PowerShell profile.</br>
 To get your OpenAI API key, sign up for an account on the [OpenAI website.](https://platform.openai.com/account/api-keys)

 ## Working.
 AI AutoFiler Pro is a tool that automates the process of creating files, sorting data, reading and viewing them, and finding data using artificial intelligence and language processing capabilities.
-The tool works by taking inputs from the user in two ways: through text input and voice input.
+The tool works by taking inputs from the user in two ways: through `text input` and `voice input`.

-If the user chooses text input, they can simply type their query into the input box provided in the app's graphical user interface.
+- `Text Input` : can simply type their query into the input box provided in the app's GUI.
 The app then takes the input and generates an output using OpenAI's language processing capabilities.

-If the user chooses voice input, they can record their voice using the app's speech recognition tool, which then converts their speech into text.
+- `Voice Input` : can record their voice using the app's speech recognition tool, which then converts their speech into text.
 The text is then passed to OpenAI to generate an output.

 In both cases, `OpenAI` is used to process the input and generate an output using machine learning and natural language processing capabilities.
 The AI model is initialized with parameters and tools using langchain, which helps to build AI models that can understand and interpret language.
 The output is then displayed in the output box provided in the app's GUI.